 The Builder's Dilemma

-Someone with the unique ability to understand your customers combined with the tactical skills to actually reach them.
+Combining the ability to understand your ICP with the tactical skills to actually reach them.

 .webp)